yieldthought/activity_tracker/README.md

-# Activity Tracker
+# Mac Activity Tracker

-A simple and efficient work activity tracking application that helps you monitor and manage your daily work activities.
+A simple and efficient work activity tracking application for macOS that helps you monitor and manage your daily work activities.

 ## Features